Oluwajobs/oluwajobaa/_pages/resources.md

 [The art of spaced repetition](https://ncase.me/remember/)  |

-When it comes to time management, I am not a calendar-based planner.
-But if you are, check this out this amazing blog post: [Calendar.
-Not to-do lists.](https://blog.usejournal.com/calendar-in-stead-of-to-do-lists-9ada86a512dd) |
+[Calendar.
+Not to-do lists.](https://blog.usejournal.com/calendar-in-stead-of-to-do-lists-9ada86a512dd): When it comes to time management, I am not a calendar-based planner.
+But if you are, check this out this amazing blog post. |

-Instead, I like to make lists!
-Check out [WorkFlowy](https://workflowy.com/) |
+[WorkFlowy](https://workflowy.com/): Instead, I like to make lists! |

 ## Random cool links

-A tool for thinking in systems: [Loopy](https://ncase.me/loopy/) |
+[Loopy](https://ncase.me/loopy/): A tool for thinking in systems |

 ![](/assets/images/Stat_Wars.png)

-### Task Lists

-- [x] Finish my changes
-- [ ] Push my commits to Gi
--->